GregoryConrad/rearch-dart/README.md

 If you disagree with this assertion, let me counter with a question: why should you [jump to _UI code_ to connect pieces of _app layer state_](https://bloclibrary.dev/#/architecture?id=connecting-blocs-through-presentation) that naturally need to interact with each other?
-Such a suggestion is nonsense as you are then putting app layer logic in your UI code, and consequently results in unmaintainability as your app states independently evolve over time.
+Such a suggestion is clearly a workaround as you are then putting app layer logic in your UI code, and consequently results in unmaintainability as your app states independently evolve over time.

 The underlying issue with bloc and a lot of other state management approaches